North Korea to reconnect emergency hotline with the South | DW | 03.10.2021

 Dozens of phone lines between North and South Korea have been in operation on and off since the 1970's to allow communication on important military and political concerns on the Korean Peninsula.

-In 2018 a direct line between South Korean President Moon Jae-in and North Korean leader Kim Jong Un was set up to help ease bubbling tensions at the time.
+In 2018, a direct line between South Korean President Moon Jae-in and North Korean leader Kim Jong Un was set up, as relations had somewhat improved following three summits between the two leaders.

-There is concern among regional allies over how close the North is to being able to arm a long-range missile with a nuclear warhead.
+However, efforts at closer ties stalled, and North Korea cut off all communication after the South was accused of failing to stop activists from floating propaganda leaflets by balloon across the border into the North.

+They were reopened again in July 2021, only to be cut off days later in response to joint South Korea-US military exercises.

-South Korea meanwhile had said it had successully test fired missile from one of its submarines.
+Earlier in September, South Korea said it had tested its first submarine-launched missile.

+North Korea is forbidden by UN sanctions from testing ballistic missiles, which it says are necessary as a "deterrent."
+The sanctions are also aimed at stopping its development of nuclear weapons.

+Pyongyang frequently says that an end to US military ties with the South is a condition for curbing weapons development.